 He hoped politics alone could change people.
 "I did not have the zeal to be sharing about Christ -- I had different ambitions," says Mamigue.

 A Change of Heart

-Those ambitions changed shortly after he met Mathias Otomou, a Cameroonian staff member with Campus Crusade for Christ who serves with Executive Ministries (EM).
+Those ambitions changed shortly after he met Mathias Otomou, a Cameroonian staff member with Cru who serves with Executive Ministries (EM).

 Days after arriving in Yaoundé, the nation's capital, for his first parliamentary session the Honorable Mamigue and Mathias met for an EM event, which sparked a desire to pray for the elected officials of Parliament.